nmfta-repo/TCAT/Instruction_Manual.md

 ### CAN-UTILS

 CAN utils (https://github.com/linux-can/can-utils) is a collection of Linux command-line tools for interacting with CAN (Controller Area Network) interfaces.
 These tools are commonly used for debugging, testing, and monitoring CAN bus communication.
 The suite includes utilities like `candump`, `cansend`, `canplayer`, and others.
-The UTHP has 4 CAN interfaces: `can0`, `can1`, `can2`, and `can3`, each corresponding to can1, can2, can3, and can4 on the UTHP.
+The TCAT has 4 CAN interfaces: `can0`, `can1`, `can2`, and `can3`, each corresponding to can1, can2, can3, and can4 on the TCAT.

 ### CMAP